 Theme 2: Normalizing

 In his debriefing survey, Jon described how he felt when others shared similar struggles.
 The debriefing survey question was, What impact did the following components of CAPG have on you today?
 Jon shared how being with other people sharing helped increase his personal insight and reflection.
 Normalizing was expressed with phrases such as, “oh, I feel that way too” (Jon).
 Jon had expressed that whatever struggles he was dealing with were normal.
-It encouraged him to realized that he was not alone.
+It encouraged him to realize that he was not alone.
 Other classmates also had similar experiences.
 Donna said, “The group members learned about each other, and from each other’s knowledge, which deepened their acceptance and knowledge of each other’s doctoral journey.
 It revealed what the members had in common and what was different among them.”
 Expressions of shared feelings and situations were common among the group and supported a theme of normalizing.

 Theme 3: The Role of the Leader